jackkershaw/portfolio/README.md

   - Edited the design of the header, following [Material Design](https://m3.material.io/components/top-app-bar/overview) for the mobile header.
 - Moved the contact form to the site's footer to encourage people to get in touch and reduce the number of pages that the site has.
 - It then made sense to add the social icon links to the bottom right of the footer, rather than in the header.
 This made the mobile header much sleeker.
+- I noticed an issue sorting blogposts by date, so I remedied this by converting the pubdate strings to a date object, then using getTime to get the time since January 1, 1970 in milliseconds, which could be used for sorting.

 ## Commands